makrai/notes/zadeh18-CMU-MOSEI-multimod-speech-emo.md

 ### 2.2 baselines and recent models for sentiment analysis and emotion recog

-* Modeling multimodal language has been the subject of studies in NLP and multimodal machine learning.
-Notable approaches are listed as follows and
+* Modeling multimodal language in NLP and multimodal machine learning
 * symbol for reference in the Experiments and Discussion section (Section 5)
 * # MFN: (Memory Fusion Network, Zadeh+ 2018a) synchronizes multimodal sequences using a multi-view gated memory that stores intra-view and